GiraffeTools/Documentation/_documentation/1_basics_1_workflow_editor.md

 	<figcaption>The "workflow editor" in GiraffeTools.</figcaption>
 </figure>

+You can have at a look at the pipeline [here](https://giraffe.tools/porcupine/TimVanMourik/skullstrip-tutorial) or check out the code in the [GitHub repository](https://github.com/TimVanMourik/skullstrip-tutorial)

 ### Nodes in GiraffeTools
-When you open GiraffeTools, you'll start with an empty workflow editor.
-To begin building your pipeline, you'll have to initialize some nodes.
+When you open [GiraffeTools](https://giraffe.tools/porcupine), you'll start with an empty workflow editor.
+To begin building your pipeline, you'll have to drag in some nodes.
 A "node" represents a specific operation within your pipeline, ranging from neuroscience-specific operations like skullstripping or motion-correction to more generic operations like file I/O.